Wrinkling and Haefliger structures: Introduction

-Our wrinkled holonomic approximation Theorem \ref{thm:wrinklingEtale} immediately implies that: \begin{corollary} Suppose that $\SR$ is open.
+Our wrinkled holonomic approximation from \cref{thm:wrinklingEtale} immediately implies that: \begin{corollary} Let $M$ be an $m$-dimensional manifold and let $\SR \subset J^r\Psi$ be an open differential relation.
 Let $F : M \rightarrow \SR$ be a formal solution.
-Then, there exists a wrinkled submersion $G: M \rightarrow \EtSol{M}$ satisfying the conclusions of Theorem \ref{thm:wrinklingEtale} and additionally $p_r \circ G$ is homotopic to $F$ within $\SR$. \end{corollary}
+Then, there exists a wrinkled submersion $G: M \rightarrow \EtSol{M}$ satisfying the conclusions of \cref{thm:wrinklingEtale} and additionally satisfying that $p_r \circ G$ is homotopic to $F$ via maps $M \to \SR$. \end{corollary}

-We also state the parametric and relative version: \begin{corollary} Suppose that $\SR$ is open.
-Let $K$ be a compact manifold serving as parameter space.
-Let $F_k : M \rightarrow \SR \subset J^r\Psi$ be a $K$-family of sections.
-Suppose that they are holonomic over a neighbourhood of a closed subset $M' \subset M$ and whenever $k$ belongs to a neighbourhood of a closed subset $K' \subset K$.
+We also state the parametric and relative version: \begin{corollary} Let $M$ be an $m$-dimensional manifold, let $K$ be a compact manifold serving as parameter space and let $\SR \subset J^r\Psi$ be an open differential relation.
+Let $F_k : M \rightarrow \SR \subset J^r\Psi$ be a $K$-family of formal solutions of $\SR$.
+Suppose that the $F_k$ are holonomic over a neighborhood of a closed subset $M' \subset M$ and whenever $k$ belongs to a neighborhood of a closed subset $K' \subset K$.

-Then, there exists a family $G_k: M \rightarrow \EtSol{M}$ as in the conclusions of Theorem \ref{thm:wrinklingEtaleParametric} and additionally satisfying: the projected family $p_r \circ G_k$ is homotopic to the family $F_k$, as maps into $\SR$, relative to $M'$ and $K'$. \end{corollary} It will be apparent from the proof of Theorem \ref{thm:wrinklingEtale} that Corollary \ref{cor:wrinklingEtale} also holds when $\SR$ is microflexible and locally integrable.
+Then, there exists a $K$-family $G_k: M \rightarrow \EtSol{M}$ satisfying the conclusions of \cref{thm:wrinklingEtaleParametric} and additionally satisfying that each $p_r \circ G_k$ is homotopic to $F_k$, as maps $M \to \SR$, relative to $M'$ and $K'$. \end{corollary} It will be apparent from the proof of \cref{thm:wrinklingEtale} that \cref{cor:wrinklingEtale} also holds when $\SR$ is microflexible and locally integrable.
 The same applies to the parametric versions.
 We leave this to the reader.